Trump and Putin to meet in Alaska for high-stakes summit on Russia-Ukraine war

 Joint Base Elmendorf-Richardson was crucial to countering the Soviet Union during the Cold War.
 It continues to play a role today, as planes from the base still intercept Russian aircraft that regularly fly into U.S. airspace.

 Weissert reported from Washington.
-Associated Press writers Matthew Lee in Washington and Vladimir Isachenkov in Moscow contributed to this report.
+Associated Press writers Matthew Lee in Washington, Elise Morton in London and Vladimir Isachenkov in Moscow contributed to this report.